-Safety Belt Use by Subcategory
+Safety Belt Use by Subcategory and Daytime/Nighttime

-Vehicle Type and Stratum.
+Vehicle Type and Stratum

 Estimated belt use rates and unweighted numbers of occupants by stratum and vehicle type are shown in Tables 4a through 4d.
-Within each vehicle type we find little systematic differences in safety belt use by stratum.
-However, comparing across vehicle types and strata, we find that safety belt use is lower for pickup truck occupants in nearly all cases.
-Thus, enforcement and public information and education (PI&E) programs should continue to target pickup truck occupants.
+Within each vehicle type we find little systematic differences in safety belt use by stratum or time of day.
+However, comparing across vehicle types, strata, and daytime/nighttime we find that safety belt use is lower for pickup truck occupants during the day and night.
+Thus, enforcement and public information and education (PI&E) programs should continue to target pickup truck occupants during and nighttime.